PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-06 07:17:08
+Last updated: 2024-04-06 07:17:42
-Random Quote: Science is neat, but I’m afraid it’s not very forgiving. - Scott Clarke
+Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson